 Karnataka is a southwestern state of India.
-It is bordered by Arabian sea to the West, Goa in Northwest, Maharashtra to the north and Telangana to the Northeast.
+It is bordered by the Arabian Sea to the West, Goa in Northwest, Maharashtra to the north and Telangana to the Northeast.
 Andra Pradesh to the East, Tamil Nadu to the Southeast and Kerala to the South.

 It was originally known as the state of Mysore but was renamed in 1973 as Karnataka.
 Bangalore or Bengaluru is the capital and a big IT hub or silicon valley of India.
 It is the 4th largest technology cluster in the world and ranks 1st Digital city in the world.
 The state is also called the knowledge, research and innovation hub of Asia.